“ The Programmatic Mezzotint ”

 by the former pupil Haid

-who stayed on with Ridinger as journeyman since 1726 for a couple of years and created the painted version in 1744 (canvas, 26 × 18⅞ in [66 × 48 cm], Art Collections Augsburg, inv. no. 8610) which in turn then served Bergmüller together with the head of a hound from a drawing by Ridinger from 1728 as model that then Haid again transferred into the copper,
+who from 1726 on stayed on with Ridinger as journeyman for some more years and created the painted version in 1744 (canvas, 26 × 18⅞ in [66 × 48 cm], Art Collections Augsburg, inv. no. 8610) which in turn then served Bergmüller together with the head of a hound from a drawing by Ridinger from 1728 as model that then Haid again transferred into the copper,

 which double authorship of Haid